π¨π΄ Equatorial Guinea

 Capital: Malabo

-Malabo β A vibrant city rich in history and culture
+Malabo β A city full of history and culture

-Malabo, often dubbed “the city of peace,” is renowned for its unique blend of African and Spanish influences, rich coastal culture, and stunning architecture that reflects its colonial past.
-The city, situated on Bioko Island, has a fascinating history that encompasses indigenous traditions and colonial legacies, making it a significant cultural hub in the region.
+Malabo, often called “the city of peace,” blends African and Spanish influences, with a rich history and stunning colonial architecture.
+Located on Bioko Island, the city is shaped by both indigenous traditions and its colonial past, making it a key cultural hub in the region.

 π Timeline of Malabo

-1968: Equatorial Guinea gains independence from Spain, with Malabo as the capital city.
+1968: Equatorial Guinea gains independence from Spain, with Malabo as the capital.

 π Quick Stats